 If you own an older model of iPad - perhaps an iPad 1, 2, 3, or 4, or the iPad mini 1 - then the chances are that it isn't running as quickly as you like.
 Even though iOS is a modern operating system that requires minimal maintenance, it still gets full and slows down over time.

-Sometimes even relatively new models feel sluggish compared to the way they performed when brand new.
+However, if you feel that your iPad is slower than it used to be then you probably aren't imagining it.
+Even relatively new models can feel sluggish compared to the way they performed when brand new.